DHS Watchdog Repeatedly Misled Congress, Federal Probe Finds.

 If more agencies had time to implement this policy, any president could have purged nonpartisan experts from the civil service and replaced them with people committed above all else to advancing an ideological agenda, regardless of whether the agenda was right for our country.
 And anyone who remained in their position would likely be silenced into complicity out of fear of being fired.
 Although the Schedule F executive order was revoked in January 2021, many influential members of Congress and lobbyists are fighting to reimplement it the first chance they get.
 Schedule F could undo more than a century of reforms that helped strengthen and modernize our civil service.
 Most importantly, it would have threatened the health and safety of veterans across the country.

-Why Nonpartisan Experts are Needed for What the VA Does
+Why Nonpartisan Experts Are Needed for What the VA Does

 “Civil service job protections enable trained professionals to act in terms of their best judgment and knowledge without fear of losing their jobs over politics.”